nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Sorting all persons : `sort`

 Sorts clients such that flagged clients are displayed before unflagged clients.
-Clients are then sorted by previous date met, clients who have not met in a long time will be displayed first.
+It then sorts all clients in HustleBook by date last met.

 Format: `sort`